 About this role

-We’re looking for an Engineering Manager to lead part of our rapidly growing engineering team.
+We’re looking for an Engineering Manager to lead a part of our engineering team.
 You will own our flagship transit product, partnering across design, product, and engineering teams to drive strategy, organization, and process.
 We also take user research and feedback very seriously, and you'll get to work closely with our customers as well.

 You'll be a good fit if

 - You love motivating your team by enabling them and providing context/feedback

 - You are an empathetic leader passionate about helping people grow in their careers

 - You take pride in building valuable software with a great customer experience

 - You understand the role of technology and process in product delivery speed

 - You can help your team continuously improve and thrive in a fast changing environment